hvesalai/scalatra-mode/README.md

 # scalatra-mode - a minor-mode for emacs

 This mode provides font-lock for editing scalatra routes.
-It highlights the method and URL parameters.
+It highlights the method and URL parameters in font-lock-preprocessor-face.

 ## Setting the mode up for use